daniel-ilett/blog/_drafts/2019-12-11-tut4-1-spyro-skyboxes.md

 }
 ~~~

 These functions are simple - set the `isInPortal` flag accordingly.
-Additionally, when the player enters the trigger, keep track of its position *relative to the local transform* - the "crossing point" of the portal is when the z-component of the position equals zero, so it's much easier to perform the check relative to this transform than in world space.
+Additionally, when the player enters the trigger, keep track of its position *relative to the local transform* - the "crossing point" of the portal is when the z-component of the position equals zero, so it's easier to perform the check relative to the transform's local space than world space.
 For that purpose, we use the `InverseTransformPoint` function, which transforms a point in world space to a `Transform`'s local space.
-It'll be a bit easier to see when we write the `Update` function.
+It'll be a bit easier to see how this works when we write the `Update` function.
 Speaking of which!

 ~~~csharp
 // If the player is in the portal, see if we've crossed the boundary.